From Refusal to Recovery: A Control-Theoretic Approach to Generative AI Guardrails: Related Work

-\paras{Reinforcement Learning for LLMs} Since reinforcement learning from human feedback (RLHF) has primarily focused on single-turn preference optimization \citep{ouyang2022training, bai2022training}, early agentic LLMs inherited this paradigm.
-However, LLM agents must perform multi-step interactions with the environment to accomplish complex tasks.
-Recent work has begun applying multi-turn RL to elicit such task-driven agent behaviors \citep{zhou2024archer, qi2024webrl, xi2024agentgym, xi2025agentgymrl, wang2025ragen}, training agents to navigate web environments, use tools effectively, or do long-horizon planning.
-While this growing body of work demonstrates that multi-turn RL can shape goal-directed LLM agent behavior for \textit{task performance}, we argue that the same paradigm can be leveraged to compute safety-focused guardrails.
-Specifically, our approach uses multi-turn RL to train agents that explicitly pursue \textit{safety} objectives, learning to both detect states from which safety violations are unavoidable and execute recovery policies that steer back toward safe states.
+\paragraph{Reinforcement Learning for LLMs.} Reinforcement learning from human feedback (RLHF) has largely focused on single-turn preference optimization \citep{ouyang2022training, bai2022training}, a paradigm inherited by early agentic LLMs.
+However, LLM agents often require multi-step environment interaction to accomplish complex tasks.
+Recent work applies multi-turn RL to elicit such behaviors \citep{zhou2024archer, qi2024webrl, xi2024agentgym, xi2025agentgymrl, wang2025ragen}, training agents to navigate web environments, use tools, and plan over long horizons.
+While this work uses multi-turn RL to improve \textit{task performance}, we use it to train safety-focused guardrails.
+Our approach learns agents that explicitly pursue \textit{safety} objectives: detecting states from which violations are unavoidable and executing recovery policies that steer back to safety.